Home Recipe IndexAppetizers Kimchi Deviled Eggs Recipe (Korean Deviled Eggs)

 Deviled eggs are best consumed the day they are made.

-Though that is the case, you can make these kimchi deviled eggs no more than one day in advance.
+Though that is the case, you can make these kimchi deviled eggs a day in advance.

 How Long Can You Keep Deviled Eggs?

-Once refrigerated, deviled eggs can keep chilled for two to three days.
-Kept any longer, you run the chance of the eggs going bad.
+Once refrigerated, you can keep deviled eggs chilled for two to three days.
+If you keep them any longer, you can run the chance of the eggs going bad.
 When storing the eggs, place them in an airtight container in a single layer.

 Join Our Mailing List!